code-corps/ember-stripe-elements/README.md

 - Inject `<script src="https://js.stripe.com/v3/"></script>` into your application's `<head>` tag
 - Initialize `Stripe` with your publishable key
-- Inject a `stripe` service into your controllers so you can use:
+- Inject a `stripev3` service into your controllers so you can use:
   - [`stripe.createToken(element[, options])`](https://stripe.com/docs/elements/reference#stripe-create-token)
   - [`stripe.elements([options])`](https://stripe.com/docs/elements/reference#stripe-elements), if for some reason you need to
 - Simple, configurable Ember components like `{{stripe-card}}` (demoed in the gif above)